HomeOfVapourSynthEvolution/VapourSynth-VMAF/README.md

   * 0 = xml
   * 1 = json

-* psnr: Whether PSNR is also calculated.
+* psnr: Whether to also calculate PSNR.

-* ssim: Whether SSIM is also calculated.
+* ssim: Whether to also calculate SSIM.

-* ms_ssim: Whether MS-SSIM is also calculated.
+* ms_ssim: Whether to also calculate MS-SSIM.

 * pool: Sets the method to pool the per-frame scores.
   * 0 = mean
   * 1 = harmonic mean
   * 2 = min

-* ci: Whether confidence interval is enabled.
+* ci: Whether to enable confidence interval.
 Refer to the [VMAF confidence interval](https://github.com/Netflix/vmaf/blob/master/resource/doc/conf_interval.md) page for more details.

 Compilation